jaeihn/Corpus-Annotation-MIT-OpenCourseware/team1.md

 ## Setup

-After downloading the image file, please open your terminal and navigate to the directory containing the file.
+After downloading the image file team1.tar, please open your terminal and navigate to the directory containing the file.
 In the terminal, execute
 ```
 docker load < team1.tar
 ```